nhsconnect/ITK3-Messaging-Distribution/pages/explore/messaging_overview.md

 ## FHIR Conformance ##

-SHOULD declare a Conformance identifying the list of profiles and message bundles supported.
+Systems SHOULD declare a Conformance identifying the list of profiles and message bundles supported.